fastly/compute-js-static-publish/README.md

 See the definition of `ContentAssetMetadataMapEntry` in the [`types/content-assets` file](./src/types/content-assets.ts) for more details.

-### Using Webpack
+### Using webpack

-As of v4, Webpack is no longer required, and is no longer part of the default scaffolded application.
+As of v4, webpack is no longer required, and is no longer part of the default scaffolded application.
-If you wish to use some features of Webpack, you may include Webpack in your generated application by specifying `--webpack` at the command line.
+If you wish to use some features of webpack, you may include webpack in your generated application by specifying `--webpack` at the command line.

 ## Migrating